authgear/authgear-server/docs/specs/saml.md

 - The login endpoint `https://example.authgear.cloud/saml2/login/ENTITY_ID` is from the metadata.
 Different applications will use a different endpoint.
 - Same as SP Initiated Web Browser SSO, Idp Session is created in step [4]. `SessionIndex` in the `<Response>` of step [5] is the ID of the IdP Session.
 - Same as SP Initiated Web Browser SSO, SP should memorize the authentication state in step [5] .
 - The Assertion Consumer Service (ACS) URL `https://example.com/acs` MUST be configured in the application config.
-Config name `acs_url`.
+Config name `acs_urls`.
 - `Audience` of the MUST be configured in the application config.
 Config name `audience`.
 - The URL the user finally reached in step [6] is up to the implementaion of the SP.
 In the above example, it backs to the home page `https://example.com/`.